Saturday, May 3rd

 Beekeeping at Lyman Woods

-in spring 2013 the Downers Grove Park District installed four new hives
+the Downers Grove Park District installed four new hives

 for honeybees in Lyman Woods.
 Pierce Downer's

 Heritage Alliance contributed partial